douglasepol/douglasepol/README.md

 🏅 **Experience:** Over 7 years of experience in technology, data analysis, and computer science education.

-📈 **Highlights:**
-- Led a project to identify potential investors, leading to an increase in revenue of over **$200,000**.
-- Maintained dynamic **Looker Data Studio** dashboards for real-time monitoring of employee performance KPIs, enhancing data-driven decision-making processes.
-- Led public data processing project for strategic state planning, impacting over 500 people.
-- Managed Linux servers to maintain MOODLE learning environments for more than **23 courses** with approximately **15,000** active users.

 📚 **Education:**
 - Master's in Computer Science, Federal University of Piauí, Brazil.
 - Bachelor's in Computer Science, State University of Piauí, Brazil.